HomeTrue North Blog

 12. Alice Lake

-The locals' fondness for Alice Lake is due to its stunning location amidst tall trees and majestic mountains.
-Alice Lake Provincial Park is 71km north of the Lions Gate Bridge in North Vancouver.
-Along with its popular campground, it's a favourite destination for mountain bikers.
+The popularity of Alice Lake is due to its stunning location amidst tall trees and majestic mountains.
+Alice Lake Provincial Park is 71 kilometres (44 miles) north of the Lions Gate Bridge in North Vancouver.
+Alice Lake has a campground and is a favourite destination for mountain bikers.
 Other activities include swimming, canoeing, kayaking, hiking and fishing.

 Keep an eye out for small mammals, such as squirrels, chipmunks, and raccoons, and birds, such as stellar’s jays, crows, and osprey.

-For people looking for a romantic hike, the trail around Alice Lake is a popular spot for evening strolls.
+Looking for a romantic hike?
+The trail around Alice Lake is a lovely evening stroll.

 Alice Lake and surrounding mountains in remote area north of Squamish